Rose-Rocketry/NASA-USLI-2023-Electrical-Payload/ansible/README.md

 4. Ensure you have ssh access with `ssh pi@rocket-pi`
 > If you have a different hostname, be sure to update inventory.txt
 5. Setup all of the software with `ansible-playbook playbook.yaml -i ansible_hosts` or `ansible-playbook playbook.yaml -i subscale_hosts` for subscale.
 This can also take a very long time

-# Local testing with vagrant
-1. Install vagrant and ansible
-2. Run `vagrant up`
-> Note: Rose-Hulman blocks all DNS traffic that isn't to their dns servers, which breaks vagrant.
-This can be fixed by manually editing `/etc/resolv.conf` with `vagrant ssh`
-3. After making changes to the ansible files, run `vagrant provision` to re-apply them.
-Run `vagrant destroy -f` to delete the VM's, and `vagrant up` to create new ones

 # IP Addresses
 Withing the xblink network, all devices will be in the `10.82.104.0/24` subnet.
 The groundstation will have an ip of `10.82.104.1`, and rocket(s) will have ip(s) of `10.82.104.2`, `10.82.104.3`, etc...